YBoran24/CryptoTracker/backend/README.md

 ## Database

-The application uses PostgreSQL for storing user data, portfolios, and favorites.
+The application uses SQLite for storing user data, portfolios, and favorites.
+This can be configured to use PostgreSQL for production deployments.

+## CORS Configuration

+The backend is configured to accept requests from the frontend URL specified in the `FRONTEND_URL` environment variable.
+For Vercel deployments, you may need to add your Vercel domain to the allowed origins.

 ## Deployment

 The backend can be deployed to services like Render or Heroku.
+For Render deployment, make sure to set the required environment variables and use the Dockerfile in the root directory.